sleepyfran/mrkt/README.md

 # ALPHAVANTAGE_API_KEY=your_api_key_here  # Optional fallback
 ```

+> [!IMPORTANT]
+> Setting up an AlphaVantage key will also set it up as a fallback provider for stock market data.

 Once you have the dependencies and database set up, you can start the server by running:

 ```bash